 dig is a command-line DNS diagnostic tool from BIND.
-It looks up and displays various DNS properties of a hostname or IP address, such as its DNS records and authoritative name servers.
+It retrieves and displays various DNS properties of a hostname or IP address, such as its DNS records and authoritative name servers.

 You can install

-dig on most operating systems by downloading the latest version of BIND 9 from BIND’s website, or from the command line using various package managers.
+dig on most operating systems by downloading the latest version of BIND 9 from BIND’s website, or from the command line using a package manager.
 Click your operating system’s tab below to view instructions on how to install

 Below are some common

 dig commands to retrieve DNS information about a hostname.
-You can run any of the examples in a terminal to see the output.
+You can run any of the following examples in a terminal to see the output:

 ||Returns the A records found at a hostname.|